Hotmail.com

 The 2005 (was not rolled out until 2007, except to early testers) redesign of Hotmail.com took advantage of the new functionality for which web browsers have added support over the years, and in many respects the new Hotmail.com is closer in experience to a full-fledged email program than the original Hotmail.com, which did not attempt to emulate a desktop email client like Outlook Express or Microsoft Office Outlook.

-Hotmail.com now supports drag-and-drop support, so you can simply drag the emails you want into a selected folder, while the original Hotmail.com's approach of using checkboxes still works as well.
-You can now also use keyboard shortcuts with Hotmail, the same way you can with a regular desktop email program (again, features added to the new Hotmail to take advantage of modern web browsers).
+Hotmail.com now supports drag-and-drop support, so you can simply drag the emails you want into a selected folder, while the original Hotmail.com approach of using checkboxes still works as well.
+You can now also use Hotmail keyboard shortcuts, the same way you can with a regular desktop email program (again, features added to the new Hotmail to take advantage of modern web browsers).

 And the modern Hotmail.com experience can be customized to a level much beyond the basic options and settings you could tweak in the original incarnation of Hotmail.
 The Windows Live team that maintains and upgrades Hotmail is also the same group of people who bring you an email program designed to work seamlessly with the Hotmail service (and does support other email providers as well).